ethanash/cs257/webapp/readme.txt

 Additional Notes:
 1) Goalies do NOT work right now.
 When you click on the goalie position, 6 blank cards will show up.
-2) Average Rating and Chemistry mean nothing as of right now (these are on the left side of the page)
+2) Chemistry means nothing as of right now
+(On the left side of the page)
 3) You can use the URL to search through our database but will receive JSON output.
 Here are possible searches: